bounswe/bounswe2025group6/practice-app/backend/docs/api_documentations/user profile/recipe_rating viewset.md

 3. Ratings must be between 0.0 and 5.0

-4. Both rating fields must be provided for creation/update
+4. At least one rating field must be provided for creation/update

 5. Timestamps are automatically managed